Back to School Blues: How to Find Motivation After Summer Ends

 Don’t worry!
 You aren’t alone.
 Students, parents, and teachers may all feel a sense of sadness as summer ends and the new school year begins.

 These feelings may quickly pass.
 However, for some, they linger.
 The sinking feeling doesn’t fade.
-You try to grab ahold of something, anything to motivate you.
+You try to grab hold of something, anything to motivate you.

 The back to school time is stressful.
 It’s a change (sometimes a lot of change!).
 It’s buying school supplies and navigating chaotic stores full of stressed parents and their excitable children.
 It’s worrying about how your children will cope in this new school year.
 It’s a complete overhaul of your and your family’s routine.